+Knowing how to dispute credit report has become a necessary skill for anyone with a credit.
 Your credit report contains valuable information about your life.
-It lets potential lenders, employers and insurance companies know how you pay your bills, whether or not you have filed bankruptcy and whether you have been sued or have a lien against you.
+It lets potential lenders, employers and insurance companies know how you pay your bills, whether or not you have filed bankruptcy, and whether you have been sued or have a lien against you.
 It also provides information about previous and current addresses, employment and more.

 Since this information is so valuable, you probably think that it is kept accurate.
 However, credit report errors are widespread.
 According to the Federal Trade Commission data from 2013, 13 percent of consumers have errors in their reports that affect their credit score.